sahilpatni95/iris--datasets/README.md

 # iris--datasets
-The model to predict iris flower with using KNN algorithm ,DecisionTreeClassifier and KMeans Algorithm to perdict
+The model to predict iris flower with using
+1. KNN algorithm
+2. DecisionTreeClassifier and
+3. KMeans Algorithm to perdict